 Small portion of developer’s experience (XP) comes from the lines of code that they have contributed.
 For each language we put different weights on this metrics, since there are verbose languages such as Java and compact ones such as Python.

-CodeTrace doesn't take into account forked repositories without stars for performance reasons.
+CodeTrace doesn't take into account forked repositories without stars and repositories larger than 1GB for performance reasons.

 This type of situation happens when user has used multiple emails in different repositories.
 Emails could be added from the settings page.
 You should reanalyze your profile after confirming an email.